SanicBTW/BasicMusicPlayer/readme.md

-# V2.0 Rewrite
+# V2.2 Rewrite

+(This update was made in almost 4 hours, lost my brain cells, proud of my work though)

-Not compatible with mobile for a lot of reasons lol
+*Making it compatible with mobile now

 Huge thanks to [Bonndubz](https://github.com/bonndevoff) for the help

 Changelog:

-Improved everything (UI, Code, etc..)

-Managed to delete any mobile compatibility (forgot lol)

-Added Time Bar

-Added customizing

-Added settings (Uses local storage)

-Easter eggs?
-Nah they are really accessible so not easter eggs I guess

-Settings and credits page (Panels)

-It's missing the server feature and that stuff, I might end up improving everything soon again lol
+Improved settings UI

+Added volume tray (Totally not inspired on Haxeflixel)

+Added custom notifications (Yes I did this lol)

+Rewrote the settings thingy, I thought modified settings were getting overwritten so I hardcoded it I guess

+And funky animations lol

+# Well that's everything for this update, next update will focus on bugfixes and that stuff, cya until then